 # assumes that Gerrit runs on port 29418 # on localhost ssh -p 29418 <userid>@localhost gerrit create-project demo/gerrittest

 You can also clickin the web interface.

 The new project can be found in the Gerrit web interface under.

 Select your project and

-Also for testing create a new Java project called com.vogella.gerrit.example in Eclipse that gets stored in a local Git repository.
+Also for testing create a new Java project called com.vogella.gerrit.example.
 Add a few classes to it.
 Create a new local Git repository and add the project to it.

 Afterwards push the local Git repository to Gerrit by selecting.
 Enter the following URL ssh://<userid>@localhost:29418/demo/gerrittest.git in the wizard and press the Next button.

 On the next page, click the Add All Branches Spec button.